gyulanemeth/bluefox.email/docs/projects/suppression-list.md

 ---
 title: Suppression Lists | bluefox.email documentation
 description: Learn how to manage suppression lists in bluefox.email to maintain email deliverability, prevent sending to problematic addresses, and comply with email best practices.
+faqs:
+  - question: "What is a suppression list in BlueFox Email?"
+    answer: "A suppression list is a set of email addresses that are permanently blocked from receiving emails from a project.
+Addresses on the suppression list will not receive emails regardless of their subscription status.
+This protects your sender reputation by preventing sends to invalid or problematic addresses."
+  - question: "What types of addresses should I add to the suppression list?"
+    answer: "Add hard bounced addresses (invalid or non-existent addresses that permanently reject email), known spam trap addresses, and any address that has previously complained about your emails.
+Preventing sends to these addresses keeps your bounce and complaint rates low."
+  - question: "Can I import a suppression list from another email platform?"
+    answer: "Yes.
+You can import suppression data by uploading a CSV file.
+The file must have an email column containing the addresses to suppress, and you can optionally include a reason column for documentation.
+This makes it straightforward to migrate suppression data when switching from another email service."
+  - question: "Does removing an address from the suppression list resubscribe them?"
+    answer: "No. Removing an address from the suppression list only lifts the suppression block.
+It does not change the contact's subscription status on any subscriber list.
+The contact must actively subscribe or be added back to a list separately."
 head:
   - - meta
     - name: description